MD5001 - Creative Studio Practice 2 (2018/19)

 Teaching methods will also include lectures, seminars, demonstrations, workshops and group tutorials.

-The atelier modules encourage and combine learning from the teacher, learning from others in the class and thirdly, learning through experience.
+The atelier modules encourage and combine lecturer-led learning, learning from others in the class and thirdly, learning through experience and independent studies.

 Students can also learn from each other by engaging with the same conceptual problems in different subject areas, in the same or neighbouring studios and at the same time.
 At level 5, this opportunity is extended by offering a number of projects with different themes.
 These projects take students out of the studio to engage with subject that matter and issues that will stimulate and encourage new approaches.
 These projects will also be an opportunity for students to work with others in the same course, and with students from other courses and other levels.

 The two atelier modules at each level are part of an integrated approach to learning and can be seen as a pair.
-In this module the main assessment item is the assignment or set of assignments.
-In the other atelier module, taken at the same time, the main assessment item is the workbook.
+In this module, the main assessment item is the workbook/portfolio.
+In the other atelier module, taken at the same time, the main assessment item is the assignment or set of assignments.
 Thus, the two modules support and inform each other: product and process.

 On completion of this module, students should be able to demonstrate: